netscaler/netscaler-k8s-ingress-controller/docs/how-to/http-callout.md

 3. Response from the HTTP callout server

-4. The URL request is rewritten with a valid path and forwarded to the service (where the valid path is mentioned between the tags <newpath> in the callout response),
+4. The URL request is rewritten with a valid path and forwarded to the service (where the valid path is mentioned between the tags `newpath` in the callout response).

 The following is a sample YAML (`path_rewrite`) file.

 **Note:** You must deploy the [rewrite and responder CRD](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/crd/rewrite-responder-policies-deployment.yaml) before deploying the `path_rewrite` YAML file.

 ```yml
 apiVersion: citrix.com/v1